khodgins/BioinformaticsWorkshopMonash2021/Topic_4/readme.md

 ```
 Lets examine the sam file.
 It contains all the information on the reads from the fastq file, but also alignment information.
 ### Questions:
-1. How are reads ordered in the sam file?
+1. How are reads ordered in the sam file (hint: compare the sam to the original fastq)?
 2. What does the 6th column represent?
 What would the string "1S93M6S" mean?
-3. What are three possible reasons why mapping quality could be low for a particular read?
+3. What are some possible reasons why mapping quality could be low for a particular read?
 4. What percent of your reads mapped to the genome?
 Hint: <span>Samtools</span>{: .spoiler}

 ```bash